yar3333/haxe-nodegen/README.md

 	<package>        Source haxe package to expose.
 	<module>         Result nodejs module name.

-Tool read *.hxproj from the current directory and use classpaths and libraries from it.
+Tool read `*.hxproj` from the current directory and use classpaths and libraries from it.
-If you don't use HaxeDevelop/FlashDevelop - just specify "-cp" and "-lib" haxe compiler options in `<haxe_compiler_options>` agrument.
+If you don't use HaxeDevelop/FlashDevelop - just specify `-cp` and `-lib` haxe compiler options in `<haxe_compiler_options>` agrument.